 The Big Island of Hawaii, the Orchid Isle

-The Big Island is a volcanic isle in the Pacific Ocean and one of the seven main islands that make up the US State of Hawaii.
-It is the largest island in the United States and is nicknamed “The Orchid Isle”.
-Hilo serves as the county seat for Hawaii county.
+The Big Island, situated in the Pacific Ocean, is a volcanic isle and stands as one of the seven main islands that make up the US State of Hawaii.
+It is the largest island in the United States and is affectionately nicknamed “The Orchid Isle”.
+Additionally, Hilo serves as the county seat for Hawaii county.

 There are two main airports on the Big Island: